railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 .. index::
    single: module; mrp_repair

 The management of repairs is carried out using the module :mod:`mrp_repair`.
-Once it's installed this module adds new :menuselection:`Manufacturing --> Repairs` menus under the Manufacturing menu for creating repair jobs and reviewing repairs in progress.
+Once it is installed this module adds new :menuselection:`Manufacturing --> Manufacturing --> Repair Orders` menu under the Manufacturing menu for creating repair jobs and reviewing repairs in progress.

 In Open ERP a repair will have the following effects: